gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - The elements of a collection used to define artifacts.
 - The runtime dependencies or artifacts of a component.

-## Allow arbitrary deferred configuration logic

-This story allows arbitrary logic to be deferred until required.
-This will allow configuration logic to be sequenced naturally based on its dependencies.

-## Defer the creation of publication tasks until after the publications have been configured

-This story allows the creation and configuration of publication tasks to be deferred until after the publications have been configured.
-It will introduce a public mechanism to allow plugins to implement this pattern.

-It will allow the lazy configuration of tasks.

 ## Trigger the configuration of publications when tasks are referenced

 This story adds support for triggering the configuration of the publications when the publication tasks are